-A possible explanation \cite{montavon2017explaining} for the large amount of noise in the original gradient is that considering the local surroundings of a sample, neural networks tend not to present an ideal linearity but rather have a very rough and nonlinear decision boundary.
+A possible explanation \cite{montavon2017explaining} for the large amount of noise in the original gradient is that, considering the local surroundings of a sample, neural networks tend not to present an ideal linearity but rather have a very rough and nonlinear decision boundary.
 So the complexity of neural networks and the input features usually leads to the unreliability of the vanilla sample gradients.

-Similarly, gradient maps like those in \autoref{fig:smalldog} are commonly referred to as saliency maps or heatmaps.
+Similarly, gradient maps such as those in \autoref{fig:smalldog} are commonly referred to as saliency maps or heatmaps.
 For simplicity, this paper uniformly refers to them as saliency maps and also refers to the results generated by other explanation methods as saliency maps.
 The highlighted areas in these maps indicate the relevant features learned by the neural network or the basis for the decisions.

-The methods for reducing gradient noise can be roughly categorized into the following two groups:
+The methods for reducing gradient noise can be roughly categorized into the following two categories:

-\textbf{Adding noise to reduce noise.} SmoothGrad proposed by \cite{smilkov2017smoothgrad} introduces stochasticity to smooth the noisy gradients.
+\textbf{Adding noise to reduce noise.} SmoothGrad proposed by \cite{smilkov2017smoothgrad} introduces randomness to smooth the noisy gradients.
 SmoothGrad averages the gradients of random samples in the neighborhood of the input $\mathbf{x}_0$.
 This could be formulated as shown in \autoref{eq:2}.

 In \autoref{eq:2}, $N$ is the sample times, and $\varepsilon$ is distributed over $D$-dimension $\mathcal{N}^D(0,\Sigma_{sg})$.
-Similar to SmoothGrad, NoiseGrad and FusionGrad presented in \cite{bykov2022noisegrad} additionally add perturbations to model parameters.
-And the FusionGrad is a mixup of NoiseGrad and SmoothGrad.
+Similarly to SmoothGrad, NoiseGrad, and FusionGrad presented in \cite{bykov2022noisegrad}, additionally add perturbations to the model parameters.
+And FusionGrad is a mixup of NoiseGrad and SmoothGrad.
 These simple methods are experimentally verified to be efficient and robust \cite{dombrowski2019explanations}.